pastelsky/ebs-folder-warmer/README.md

 2. Create a feature branch
 3. Make your changes
 4. Test locally with `./build.sh`
+5. Run benchmarks with `cd bench && ./benchmark.sh`
-5. Submit a pull request
+6. Submit a pull request
-6. CI will automatically test your changes
+7. CI will automatically test and benchmark your changes